samn/mongo-size-check/README.md

 ### Usage

+`mongo-size-check.py collection-name [database-host=localhost]`

-Call `mongo-size-check` with the name of the database to monitor.
+Call `mongo-size-check.py` with the name of the database to monitor.
 The current size of each collection will be emitted as an event to riemann-sumd, which will sent to Riemann.
 Your Riemann config should calculate the rate of growth on collection sizes so you can shard before it's [too late](http://docs.mongodb.org/manual/reference/limits/#Sharding%20Existing%20Collection%20Data%20Size).